AlloryDante/undetected-browser/README.md

 ### SCANNERS

-page.scanFingerprintAttempts - Will setup a fingerprint scanner that will output every fingerprint attempt from a page
+page.scanFingerprintAttempts - Will setup a fingerprint scanner that will output every fingerprint scan attempt from a page

 ```javascript
 await page.scanFingerprintAttempts();